![]() Jonathan L. Smith

 |

-Tim Estes is a part-time employee but full-time Sports Director.
+Tim Estes is the morning show host from 5:30 to 8:30 AM and is our Sports Director.
 It is Tim's love of sports and the kids of Lincoln County that drives him to go above and beyond in covering local sporting events.
-He is also heard as Jayme Phillips' morning show sidekick whenver school is out of session.
 Tim was part of the WRSL football broadcast crew from 1984-1986.

-Tim is a twenty-plus-year teacher at Lincoln County High School where he teaches social studies.
+Tim retired from Lincoln County schools after teaching and coaching for 27 years.
 He was an assistant footall coach at Lincoln County High School from 1987-1993.
 He was head football coach at Webster County High Shool during the 1994 and 1995 seasons before returning as an assistant at LCHS in 1996.
 He was the Head Football Coach at Lincoln County from 1997-2001.

 |